• Skip to main content

 For breakfast, hoe cakes ascend into the stratosphere topped with a pat of butter and blackberry or maple syrup.

-I like to serve them with pulled pork, baby back ribs, or tomato soup for lunch or dinner.
+I like to serve them with baby back ribs, or tomato soup for lunch or dinner.
 They also pair beautifully with Southern peas, such as white acre peas, field peas, and purple hull peas.
 They also are lovely served with collard greens to soak up the pot likker.

 As a snack, these old-fashioned, corn-flavored, crunchy bites of goodness are perfect topped with a scoop of my homemade pecan butter or old-fashioned pimento cheese.
 And, if you have never tried it, hot hoe cakes crumbled in a glass of cold buttermilk is a culinary extravaganza!